VLSI System and Computation Lab (VSC-LAB) at UC Riverside

-MSLAB at UCR works on cutting-edge mixed-signal/analog/RF circuit design methodology and develops design tools for current and future nanometer System-On-a-Chip VLSI.
-We address nanometer design challenges and enable a quantum leap to a new generation of nanometer SoC chip and systems.
+VSC-LAB at UCR works on cutting-edge nanometer VLSI design methodology and develops design tools for current and future nanometer System-On-a-Chip VLSI and real-time embeded systems.
+We address foundamental VLSI design challenges and enable a quantum leap to a new generation of nanometer SoC chip and systems.

 Our research is sponsored by the federal government agencies, electronic design automation industry, State of California and University of California.